 - diabetes patient with stable, mildly elevated blood sugars, often found incidentally during a routine check-up

-- type 1 diabetes patient whose blood tests for autoantibodies are negative.
+- type 1 diabetes patients whose blood tests for autoantibodies are negative.
 Tests are typically done at the time of diabetes diagnosis (antibodies typically tested include one or more of the following: GAD65, islet cell or ICA, IA-2, insulin, ZnT8)

 - type 1 diabetes patient who generates a significant amount of insulin years beyond diagnosis (detectable blood levels of c-peptide, proinsulin, and/ or insulin)